roytang/blog/content/posts/2008/08/transferring-files-to-n73-from-vista-using-bluetooth.md

 url: /2008/08/transferring-files-to-n73-from-vista-using-bluetooth/
 ---

 I needed to transfer a file to my phone today, but could not find my USB cable.
-I figured I&'d try out the Bluetooth with the laptop.
+I figured I'd try out the Bluetooth with the laptop.

 After around 30 minutes of struggling with the unintuitiveness and some helpful googling I finally was able to transfer my file using the ff steps, for future reference: